opiliones/Snail/README.md

   @ glob * .* $> echo
   app snale.cabal package.yaml README.md LICENSE test ChangeLog.md src stack.yaml . .gitignore .stack-work .git ..
   ```
+* getpid
+  This command returns its process id.
 * usage
   This command shows usage the command specified at the argument.
   When no argument is specified, it shows list of all built-in functions.